Skip to Content

 Skin Infections and Respiratory Issues

-• Scale rot causes from prolonged wetness.
+• Scale rot from trapped moisture beneath stuck shed

 Dehydration and Mites